Fungi CLI Quick Start

 Command Overview

-Fungi CLI commands can be divided into three main categories:
+Fungi CLI commands can be divided into four main categories:

 | Category | Commands | Notes |